Early Marlborough Settlers

 - Brothers Henry and George Dodson were farmers and local politicians.
 Henry represented the Wairau in Parliament for nine years.

 - In a time of firebrand politicians, William Eyes was the most fiery and controversial.
-He held many posts and was involved in local and national politics.
+He held many posts and took part in local and national politics.
 He became bankrupt and was involved in a scandalous divorce.

 - Joseph and Martha Ward were early runholders, owning Brookby.
 Joseph was a forthright voice in local government for nearly 50 years.